 Fetal Macrosomia Symptoms

-- Excessive Abdominal Fluid: During a prenatal visit, a physician can measure amniotic fluid via an ultrasound.
+- Excessive Amniotic Fluid: During a prenatal visit, a physician can measure amniotic fluid via an ultrasound.
 Excessive amounts of amniotic fluid may indicate that the infant is larger than the expected size.
 Larger babies tend to urinate more, which leads to a higher amount of amniotic fluid.

-- Fundal Height: During a prenatal visit, physicians can also measure the distance of a pregant woman’s pelvic bone to her uterus.
+- Fundal Height: During a prenatal visit, physicians can also measure the distance of a pregnant woman’s pelvic bone to her uterus.
 Known as a fundal height measurement, this gives doctors a better understanding of how large the infant is.

 According to Carol L. Archie, M.D. of the University of California at Los Angeles School of Medicine, maternal diabetes and obesity can lead to macrosomia as an infant typically receives too many nutrients.

 “Big parents often have big babies, but sometimes babies are unusually large because the mother is obese or has developed gestational diabetes during her pregnancy that was undiagnosed or untreated,” Dr. Archie says.

 Other factors that have been associated with fetal macrosomia include post-term pregnancies, mothers of Hispanic origin and a history of previous large infants.
 Male infants also have a higher rate of being born with macrosomia when compared to female infants.
 In addition, women over the age of 35 have a higher risk of having large babies.

 In some cases, there is no known cause of fetal macrosomia.